-Similarly, we are not prepared to commit to funding installation of all advanced energy technologies in all LIEE households, as Greenlining proposes, because we have no information in the record about their cost-effectiveness, whether and how customers might be willing to use them, or even what those technologies might be.
+Similarly, we are not prepared to commit to funding installation of all advanced energy technologies in all LIEE households, as Greenlining proposes, because we are considering the implementation of CSI in R.06-03-004.
 We are also mindful that the deployment of advanced technologies should not foreclose less expensive and more basic energy efficiency applications.

 Under our general energy efficiency rules, utility portfolios must include measures that provide long term, enduring energy savings, and we emphasized this policy in our recent decision, D.07-10-032.
 Examples include programs for installations of refrigerators, changes in codes and standards, and building modifications.
-Lighting programs can provide short term benefits, but the utilities should not rely on CFLs as a primary program focus, especially if the installation and actual use of those products are not assured.
+Lighting programs can provide short-term benefits, but the utilities should not rely on CFLs as a primary program focus, especially if the installation and actual use of those products are not assured.